|

 25

-In November 2000, the Compensation Committee reviewed the results for the three-year performance period ended October 31, 2000 and determined that the performance objectives associated with performance-based restricted stock granted in fiscal year 1998 had been exceeded.
-Therefore, a 25% bonus to the restricted stock granted to Mr. Wayman in 1998 was made and the value of this bonus is reflected in the LTIP Payouts column in fiscal year 2000 based upon the value of HP stock as of the date of the grant in fiscal year 1998.
+In November 1998, the Compensation Committee reviewed the results for the three-year performance period ended October 31, 1998 and determined that the performance objectives associated with performance-based restricted stock granted in fiscal year 1996 had not been met at target.
+Therefore, Mr. Wayman was required to forfeit 75% of the performance-based restricted stock granted to him in 1996.
+The value of the forfeiture is reflected in the table above as a negative LTIP pay-out in fiscal year 1998 based upon the value of HP stock as of the date of the grant in fiscal year 1996.

 26